Shaun Goater: Coaching career

 On 8 October 2021, Goater returned to Manchester City as part of the academy coaching staff.
 He joined his former club's Academy coaching staff as part of the Premier League's Coach Inclusion & Diversity Scheme (CIDS), a programme set up with the aim of increasing the number of Black, Asian and mixed heritage coaches working full-time in professional football.
 Goater was set to work across all the club's Academy age groups, from the foundation phase up to the professional development phase, in different roles to ensure the provision of a wide range of experience.

 In April 2023, Goater joined Manchester City W.F.C. as assistant to manager Gareth Taylor.

 On 28 August 2024, Goater departed Manchester City to take the role of Assistant Head Coach at Aston Villa W.F.C.
 On 11 December 2024, Goater was named caretaker manager after Aston Villa Women parted company with manager Robert de Pauw.
 Goater took charge of his first game later that same day, a 4–1 victory over Charlton Athletic in the Women's League Cup.

 On 22 January 2025, Aston Villa hired Natalia Arroyo as new manager, and Goater returned to his role in the coaching staff.
 During his time as caretaker manager, Goater took charge of 4 matches, featuring 3 wins and 1 draw and had expressed a desire to take on the job permanently.

+On 4 March 2026, Aston Villa Women announced that Goater had departed his coaching role at the club.